comharris/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes-troubleshooting.md

 mattermost-community-daily-jobserver-78f7cbf756-wls4f   1/1     Running   0          2h
 ```

-If one or more pods show the status != `Running` you can use the describe and logs to check what is wrong
+If one or more pods show a status other than `Running`, use `kubectl describe` and `kubectl logs` to troubleshoot:

-Describe the pod:

 ```Bash
 $ kubectl describe pods ${POD_NAME} -n ${NAMESPACE}
 ```

-Get the Pod logs:

 ```Bash
 $ kubectl logs pods ${POD_NAME} -n ${NAMESPACE}
 ```

+## Namespaces

+We are using two namespaces to deploy Mattermost

+    - `community` namespace holds the Mattermost deployment which uses the Release Branch or a stable release.
+The ingress is points to `https://community.mattermost.com` and `https://pre-release.mattermost.com`
+    - `community-daily` namespace holds the Mattermost deployment which uses the `master` branch.
+The ingress points to `https://community-daily.mattermost.com`

+## Troubleshooting

+This section will be populated nas we run into issues and find solutions to them.